Ukraine travel advice

 Useful links

-If you’re planning to visit Ukraine for the purpose of commissioning surrogacy arrangements, you should consider the potential challenges involved in pursuing international surrogacy and seek specialist legal advice on Ukrainian and Canadian laws prior to making any arrangements.
+If you plan to visit Ukraine despite this advisory for the purpose of commissioning surrogacy or adoption arrangements, you should consider the potential challenges involved in pursuing international surrogacy and seek specialist legal advice on Ukrainian and Canadian laws prior to making any arrangements.

-The Embassy of Canada to Ukraine can’t provide recommendations on the selection of surrogacy agencies.
+The Embassy of Canada to Ukraine can’t provide recommendations on the selection of surrogacy or adoption agencies.

 Ukrainian law does not prohibit sexual acts between individuals of the same sex.